 Reduce drafts and energy bills with the following fixes:

 - Exterior doors: There are a number of ways to stop drafts from sneaking under the bottom of the door.
 We recommend sealing doorways with inexpensive solutions like draft stoppers, foam tape, or door sweeps.
+Also, when installing exterior door, be sure to have whoever fitted it to check thoroughly for any gaps that may not have been filled in.

 - Windows: Old windows are especially prone to letting drafts in.
 If you’re not ready to replace them just yet, check out this weather stripping tutorial for an affordable solution.